theguega/neural-mpc/report/main.typ

 == Regression Baseline

 For our regression baseline with scikit-learn, we evaluated several standard regression algorithms using the collected offline dataset.
 The dataset consists of 1715 episodes, which were flattened to remove temporal dependencies, resulting in a total of $N = 85,789$ samples.
 The input feature space $X in RR^9$ consists of the robot's current state and target coordinates, while the output target $Y in RR^3$ corresponds to the applied joint actions (torques).
 The data was partitioned into a training set ($80%$) and a test set ($20%$) via random shuffling.
-To ensure the statistical significance of the reported metrics, each model was trained and evaluated over 5 independent runs.
-Table 1 summarizes the performance across Mean Squared Error (MSE), Mean Absolute Error (MAE), Explained Variance, and Directional Accuracy.
+To ensure the statistical significance of the reported metrics, each model was trained and evaluated over 5 independent runs. @table:regression_baseline summarizes the performance across Mean Squared Error (MSE), Mean Absolute Error (MAE), Explained Variance, and Directional Accuracy.
 We also tried scaling our features using Scikit-Learn's StandardScaler, which did not significantly improve performance.

 #let model_col(name) = strong(name)
 #let vector_val(v) = text(size: 0.7em, $mono([#v])$)